-The Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), in collaboration with SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC), developed the 2018 Emergency Communications System Lifecycle Planning Guide, which provides recommended actions through easy-to-use checklists for each phase of the system lifecycle planning model.
+The Cybersecurity and Infrastructure Security Agency (CISA), in collaboration with SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC), developed the Emergency Communications System Lifecycle Planning Guide, which provides recommended actions through easy-to-use checklists for each phase of the system lifecycle planning model.
 It is intended for stakeholders to use in their efforts to fund, plan, procure, implement, support, and maintain public safety communications systems, and eventually replace and dispose of system components.